brsr/antitile/docs/conway.rst

    Chambers of skeletonize operation.

 However, operators that alter the topology can be described, introducing holes or other features to a polyhedron.
+This may require us to think of the chamber structure as having been extruded from a square into a square prism.
+One simple operator of this kind makes nested or offset copies of the polyhedron: obviously, this has :math:`M_x = n M_S = n I_3` where `n` is the number of copies produced, and :math:`k = \ell = 1`.
+As expected, the Euler characteristic of the result is the Euler characteristic of the seed times `n`.

-The simplest operator of this kind is the skeletonize operator depicted in :numref:`skeleton`.
+Another operator is the skeletonize operator depicted in :numref:`skeleton`.
 Edges and vertices are retained, but faces are removed.
 The red crosses indicate that the base faces are not retained or replaced with vertices: they are removed entirely.
-If `G` is the genus of the seed polyhedron, the genus of the resulting "polyhedron" (no longer a surface, somewhat a surface with boundary) is `G - f`.
-The :math:`L_x` form is obvious, as is the :math:`M_x` form:
+If `G` is the genus of the seed polyhedron, the genus of the resulting "polyhedron" (inasmuch as an object with no faces can be a polyhedron) is `G - f`.
+The :math:`M_x` form is obvious:

 .. math::
    \begin{bmatrix}
    1 & 0 & 0 \\
    0 & 1 & 0 \\
-   0 & 0 & 0 \end{bmatrix} .
+   0 & 0 & 0 \end{bmatrix}

+and :math:`k = \ell = 1`.

 Instead of annihilating the face completely, one can hollow out a space in its center and leave behind a solid border.
 This can be done with the ``leonardo``